Robotic partial nephrectomy

 Partial nephrectomy is performed for kidney cancer and involves removing just the tumour from the kidney, preserving the kidney itself.
 As the kidney is a very vascular organ, constantly filtering blood, this needs to be performed using a technique that avoids heavy bleeding and also the leak of urine from where the kidney has been deeply incised.
 The surgery therefore requires temporarily clamping the blood flow to the kidney so that the tumour can be completely removed, then the kidney closed carefully before the clamp is removed.

 Robotic surgery is a method that allows this complex operation to be performed through keyhole surgery.
-With the magnified vision and dexterity of robotic instruments, larger and deeper tumours then previously thought possible can be removed and the kidney preserved.
+With the magnified vision and dexterity of robotic instruments, larger and deeper tumours than previously thought possible can be removed and the kidney preserved.